manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```
 <!-- end -->

-So if you want your search to support different languages you will need to define sets of valid characters and folding rules for all of them what can be quite a laborious task.
-We have performed this task for you by preparing default charset tables, non_cjk and cjk, that comprise non-cjk and cjk-languages respectively.
-These charsets should be sufficient to use in most cases.
+If you want to support different languages in your search, it can be a laborious task to define sets of valid characters and folding rules for all of them.
+We have simplified this for you by providing default charset tables, `non_cjk` and `cjk`, that cover non-CJK and CJK (Chinese, Japanese, Korean) languages respectively.
+In most cases, these charsets should be sufficient for your needs.

-The languages that are currently **not** supported are:
+Please note that the following languages are currently **not** supported:
 * Assamese
 * Bishnupriya
 * Buhid